Finding a Top Financial Advisor Firm in Knoxville, Tennessee

 Rather & Kittrell, Inc. started in 2000 as a “two-desk business.”
 The SEC-registered firm is wholly owned by RK Holdings, Inc., which is principally owned by the firm's co-founders, Lytle Rather and Christian Kittrell.
 Rather currently serves as the firm's president, while Kittrell is a senior advisor and partner.
 The firm’s sole office is in Knoxville.

-Rather & Kittrell offers wealth management.
-This encompasses investment management, estate planning, tax mitigation, asset protection and charitable giving.
-The firm works in conjunction with other professionals to provide these services, collaborating, for instance, with insurance agents for a client's insurance plan or with an accounting firm for a client's tax planning needs.
+Rather & Kittrell offers wealth management services, encompassing investment management, estate planning, tax mitigation, asset protection and charitable giving.
+The firm works in conjunction with other professionals to provide these services.
+For instance, they collaborate with insurance agents for a client's insurance plan or with an accounting firm for a client's tax planning needs.

 The firm also offers financial planning services outside of its portfolio management services, guiding clients on matters such as budgeting, insurance planning, retirement planning and death and disability planning.

 Rather & Kittrell, Inc. Investment Philosophy